lineality/docker_ubuntu_python_minimal/README.md

 ```

 # app.py
+Add this text to your file.
 ```
 print( "Hello, World." )
 ```

 ## Build your Docker image
+Add this text to your file.
 The period "." is not a typo:
 ```
 sudo docker build -t abc .
 ```